aurbroszniowski/Rainfall-core/README.md

-rainfall
+Rainfall
 ========

-Rainfall is an extensive java framework to implement custom DSL-based stress and performance testing in your application.
+Rainfall is an extensible java framework to implement custom DSL-based stress and performance tests in your application.